kweebsdotcom/kweebs.com/content/post/Share_your_raspberry_pi_Linux_folders_using_Python.md

 cover: "img/Apache-Directory-Listing.png"
 ---

-# Share your raspberry pi/Linux folders using a Python webserver.

 An easy way to share your raspberry pi folder when you only have access to it via shell is using a python webserver.